centreon/centreon-archived/doc/en/faq/known_issues/update_centreon_storage_logs.rst

 Update centreon_storage.logs table
 ==================================

-The purpose of this procedure is to allow deletion of log_id column of centreon_storage.logs table.
+The purpose of this procedure is to allow modification of log_id column of centreon_storage.logs table without service interruption.
 Requirements
 ============